brandur/sorg/content/drafts/acid.md

-Unfortunately by that point, things are probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as its built to gracefully handle dozens of edge cases.
+Unfortunately by that point, things are probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as it's built to gracefully handle dozens of edge cases.

-Throw away prototypes are the _only_ place that schemaless data stores should be put to use (and again, even there I'd question whether it's actually faster or has any measurable merit).
+Throw away prototypes are the _only_ place that schemaless data stores should be put to use (and again, even there I'd question whether they're actually good for iterating faster or have any measurable merit).
 For services that you want to run in production, the better defined your schema and the more self-consistent your data, the easier your life is going to be.

 ## On scaling (#scaling)